 - How to Write a Professional Email: The Ultimate Guide

-What CV Mistakes Do You Think Might Stop Someone From Getting a Job?
+What CV Mistakes or Resume Mistakes Do You Think Might Stop Someone From Getting a Job?

 1. Spelling and Grammatical Errors

-This is the common CV mistakes.
+These are the common CV mistakes.
 Trashing out CVs or resumes into garbage happens due to typographical and grammatical errors.
-As we said you need to put impression by your sentences and words first.
+As we said, you need to put an impression on your sentences and words first.

 For example, you have written the word diary being mistakenly spelled as dairy in the computer system.
 So you have to make sure the CV is fresh and error frees.

 The hiring manager always looks for a resume with high expectations, which is full of your academic profile and experiences in the respective field.

 You need to be committed and take this seriously so that recruiter can understand you are sincere enough to avoid mistakes in the CV.
 For more accurate grammar and spelling issues, use Ginger or Grammarly.

 In the job description, the recruiter consistently indicates the required skills and expertise befitting the position.
 So if you do not have any close look at whether you are fit or cannot meet up the demand, rarely the chances of acceptance.

 Thus, your resume/CV must have a clear description of your skills and abilities so that managers prefer you as a good fit for their job posts.